 From agriculture to education, Nebraska hosts several annual events with a strong data science component:

-- Bridging Big Data Workshop: University of Nebraska-Omaha began sponsoring this one day event in 2015.
+Bridging Big Data Workshop: University of Nebraska-Omaha began sponsoring this one day event in 2015.
 The goal is to use data monitoring and analytical techniques to maintain and replace the Midwestern bridges most needing attention.
 The workshop attracts attendees who own large bridge data sets and data scientists interested in infrastructure.

 Infotec: This annual one-day symposium in Omaha has multiple tracks, allowing data science to feature prominently.
 Participants attend a series of short breakout sessions given by educators and IT professionals.

 Outside of finances, the company many Nebraska data science grads aim to work with is Gallup.
 The international polling and analytics firm maintains a big office in Omaha and recruits big data engineers to improve its hardware and cloud-based infrastructure.
-And defense contractors such as Booz Allen Hamilton snatch data scientists to work at Offutt Air Force Base, home to the Air Force Weather Agency and its database of climate information.
+And defense contractors such as Booz Allen Hamilton have job listings for data scientists to work at Offutt Air Force Base, home to the Air Force Weather Agency and its database of climate information.
 Back in Lincoln, you might find a home with one of the companies at the Nebraska Innovation Campus, a UNL-linked research park.
 MetaGenome Analytics, for instance, is in the DNA sequencing business.
 And there are even a few pure data science firms in the state.
 Contemporary Analysis is one of them; it uses predictive analytics to solve problems for regional business clients.
-It also runs Omaha Data Science Academy with Interface, teaching technically driven courses on predictive analytics, data visualization, Python, and statical modeling.
+It also runs Omaha Data Science Academy with Interface, teaching technically driven courses on predictive analytics, data visualization, Python, and statistical modeling.